MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/New-MgBetaExternalConnection.md

   - `[Quota <IMicrosoftGraphExternalConnectorsConnectionQuota>]`: connectionQuota
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[ItemsRemaining <Int64?>]`: The minimum of two values, one representing the items remaining in the connection and the other remaining items at tenant-level.
-The following equation represents the formula used to calculate the minimum number: min ({max capacity in the connection} - {number of items in the connection}, {tenant quota} - {number of items indexed in all connections}).
+The following equation represents the formula used to calculate the minimum number: min ({max capacity in the connection} – {number of items in the connection}, {tenant quota} – {number of items indexed in all connections}).
 If the connection is not monetized, such as in a preview connector or preview content experience, then this property is simply the number of remaining items in the connection.
   - `[Schema <IMicrosoftGraphExternalConnectorsSchema>]`: schema
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[BaseType <String>]`: Must be set to microsoft.graph.externalItem.
 Required.
     - `[Properties <IMicrosoftGraphExternalConnectorsProperty[]>]`: The properties defined for the items in the connection.
 The minimum number of properties is one, the maximum is 128.
-      - `[Aliases <String[]>]`: A set of aliases or a friendly names for the property.
+      - `[Aliases <String[]>]`: A set of aliases or friendly names for the property.
 Maximum 32 characters.
 Only alphanumeric characters allowed.
 For example, each string might not contain control characters, whitespace, or any of the following: :, ;, ,, (, ), [, ], {, }, %, $, +, !, *, =, &, ?, @, #, /, ~, ', ', <, >, `, ^.
 Optional.
       - `[IsExactMatchRequired <Boolean?>]`: Specifies if the property will be matched exactly for queries.
 Exact matching can only be set to true for non-searchable properties of type string or stringCollection.
 Optional.
       - `[IsQueryable <Boolean?>]`: Specifies if the property is queryable.
 Queryable properties can be used in Keyword Query Language (KQL) queries.
 Optional.
       - `[IsRefinable <Boolean?>]`: Specifies if the property is refinable.
 Refinable properties can be used to filter search results in the Search API and add a refiner control in the Microsoft Search user experience.
 Optional.
       - `[IsRetrievable <Boolean?>]`: Specifies if the property is retrievable.
 Retrievable properties are returned in the result set when items are returned by the search API.
 Retrievable properties are also available to add to the display template used to render search results.
 Optional.
       - `[IsSearchable <Boolean?>]`: Specifies if the property is searchable.
 Only properties of type string or stringCollection can be searchable.
-Non-searchable properties are not added to the search index.
+Non-searchable properties aren't added to the search index.
 Optional.
       - `[Labels <String[]>]`: Specifies one or more well-known tags added against a property.
 Labels help Microsoft Search understand the semantics of the data in the connection.
-Adding appropriate labels would result in an enhanced search experience (e.g. better relevance).
+Adding appropriate labels would result in an enhanced search experience (for example, better relevance).
 Optional.The possible values are: title, url, createdBy, lastModifiedBy, authors, createdDateTime, lastModifiedDateTime, fileName, fileExtension, unknownFutureValue, iconUrl, containerName, containerUrl.
-Note that you must use the Prefer: include-unknown-enum-members request header to get the following values in this evolvable enum: iconUrl, containerName, containerUrl.
+You must use the Prefer: include-unknown-enum-members request header to get the following values in this evolvable enum: iconUrl, containerName, containerUrl.
       - `[Name <String>]`: The name of the property.
 Maximum 32 characters.
 Only alphanumeric characters allowed.
 For example, the property name may not contain control characters, whitespace, or any of the following: :, ;, ,, (, ), [, ], {, }, %, $, +, !, *, =, &, ?, @, #, /, ~, ', ', <, >, `, ^.
 Required.
       - `[RankingHint <IMicrosoftGraphExternalConnectorsRankingHint>]`: rankingHint
         - `[(Any) <Object>]`: This indicates any property can be added to this object.